2026 Men's EuroHockey Indoor Championship

-The 2026 Men's EuroHockey Indoor Championship will be the 22nd edition of the Men's EuroHockey Indoor Championship, the biennial international men's indoor hockey championship of Europe organized by the European Hockey Federation.
+The 2026 Men's EuroHockey Indoor Championship was the 22nd edition of the Men's EuroHockey Indoor Championship, the biennial international men's indoor hockey championship of Europe organized by the European Hockey Federation.

-It will be held at the SNP Dome in Heidelberg, Germany from 8 to 11 January 2026.
-It will be the sixth time Germany will host the event.
+It was held at the SNP Dome in Heidelberg, Germany from 8 to 11 January 2026.
+It was the sixth time Germany hosted the event.

-The hosts Germany are the defending champions.
+Austria won their fourth title by defeating Poland 3–2 in a shoot-out after the final finished 3–3.
+Spain won the bronze medal by defeating the hosts and defending champions Germany 6–5.
+It was Spains first medal in 20 years and only the second time Germany did not win a medal (last time in 2010).
+Turkey and Ireland were relegated to the Championship II after one year in the top division.

 Qualification

-The top eighth teams from the 2024 edition together with the two winners from the Championship II events will participate in the 2026 edition.
+The top eighth teams from the 2024 edition together with the two winners from the Championship II events participated in the 2026 edition.

 Qualified teams

-The following ten teams will participate in the 2026 EuroHockey Indoor Championship.
-Ireland and Turkey will be making their debut in the EuroHockey Indoor Championship.
+The following ten teams participated in the 2026 EuroHockey Indoor Championship.
+Ireland and Turkey made their debut in the EuroHockey Indoor Championship.